TLC (group): 2002–2006: Lisa Lopes' death, 3D and R U the Girl

 In June 2003, a year after the death of Lopes, at Zootopia, an annual concert hosted by New York radio station Z100 held at Giants Stadium, TLC appeared in what was announced to be their last performance.
 The group, introduced by Britney Spears and Carson Daly, showed a video montage dedicated to Lopes and went on to perform songs against video footage of Lopes performing the same songs and wearing the same outfits appearing onstage.
 Nevertheless, TLC made a comeback in February 2004 as a featured artist on a Japanese charity single titled VOICE OF LOVE POSSE with other Japanese artists.
 In 2003, LaFace released the first TLC's greatest hits album titled Now & Forever: The Hits with a new song, "Come Get Some", featuring Lil Jon and Sean P of the YoungBloodZ.
 However, the compilation was not released in the United States until June 2005.
 The album debuted at number 53, with 20,000 copies sold.

 On June 25, 2004, Watkins and Thomas announced that they were pitching a reality television show that was eventually picked up for development by UPN.
 Titled R U the Girl, the show debuted on July 27, 2005.
 Despite media speculation that the winner of the series was to become a new, permanent member of TLC, Watkins and Thomas have vowed never to replace Lopes with a new member.
-The winner of the show, 20-year-old Tiffany "O'so Krispie" Baker, recorded with Watkins and Thomas on a new song, "I Bet", and perform it together in a live concert finale in Atlanta.
+The winner of the show, 20-year-old Tiffany "O'so Krispie" Baker, worked with Watkins and Thomas to record a new song, "I Bet", and they performed it together during a live concert finale in Atlanta.
 Roughly 4.1 million viewers tuned in for the season finale of R U The Girl on September 20, 2005.
 "I Bet" was released to radio and iTunes on October 4, 2005, but failed to make it onto the charts.
 The song later became a bonus track on Now & Forever: The Hits.